rieckpil/progmot/content/post/one-year-course-release.md

 ### Support Purchase Power Parity from Day One

 We live in a world with different purchasing power and wages.
-Buying a course for $179 as a software developer working in silicon valley might be fine.
+A $159 online course is affordable for someone working for working in silicon valley.
 That's not the case for all other countries around the globe.
 A developer earning only a quarter of the US median wages thinks twice before enrolling in this course.
-For some developers, the course might even be not affordable.
+For some developers, the course for its base price is not affordable at all.

 Many companies adjust the prices for their products and services to the purchasing power of each country.
-This way, the relative costs for a product (e.g. 5% of the median monthly salary) should be the same for everyone.
+This way, the relative costs for a product (e.g., 5% of the median monthly salary) should be the same for everyone.

 In the early days of the course, several potential customers asked for coupon codes because the price was too high for them.
-Back then, the excuse for not integrating automatic price adjustments was that my eCommerce provider did not support something out-of-the-box.
+Back then, my main excuse for not integrating automatic price adjustments was that my eCommerce provider did not support something out-of-the-box.

 After some investigation, I came across a [small library from Robin Wieruch](https://github.com/rwieruch/purchasing-power-parity) that helped me integrate purchase power parity (PPP) with some additional coding effort on my end.

 As I want to reach many people with the content I create, supporting PPP is a no-brainer for me in retrospect.
 Since the integration of PPP, the total orders have also increased.

-I've seen creators afraid this mechanism will be abused.
+I've seen creators that are afraid that someone will abuse this mechanism.
 Creating a VPN tunnel to another country is a matter of seconds.
 Someone might trick this system and get the content for only a subset of the target price for their country.
-Nevertheless, I'm still able to see the origin of the payment and identify _frauds_.
+Nevertheless, I'm still able to see the origin of the payment and can identify _frauds_.
 That never happened so far, and even if it happens, I'm convinced that Karma will do its job.

 ### Embed More Hands-On Exercises and Quizzes

 I've worked through several online courses and enjoy learning new techniques and tools this way.
-For most of these courses, I preferred to code along with the speaker and immediately try out things in my IDE.
+I generally prefer to code along with the course instructor and immediately try out things in my IDE.

-When these only courses had exercises or assignments at the end of each lesson, I usually ignored them as they were sometimes too simple or somehow already covered by me coding along.
+Whenever there were exercises or assignments at the end of each lesson, I usually ignored them as they were sometimes too simple or somehow already covered by me coding along.

-That was the main reason not to include any specific coding task after each lesson of the Testing Spring Boot Applications Masterclass.
-I thought that if you are eager to learn this topic, you'll try to apply the learnings as soon as possible.
+This personal preference was the main reason not to include any specific coding task after each lesson.
+I thought that if you are eager to learn this topic, you'll try to apply the knowledge as soon as possible by default.
 Otherwise, it's shallow learning, and if you're not motivated, exercises might also not help that much.

 Not everyone shares this viewpoint, and some course participants have already asked for a more guided approach.
-Looking back, I would have thought more about exercises, quizzes and assignments.
+Looking back, I would have thought more about exercises, quizzes, and assignments.

 For learning new things, the best way to put it is in the words of Benjamin Franklin:

 > Tell me and I forget, teach me and I may remember, involve me and I learn - Benjamin Franklin

-As I did not create a physical product that is shipped to customers, I can still add these exercises afterward.
+As I did not create a physical product that is already shipped to customers, I can still add these exercises afterward.

 ### Start Earlier

-I guess this is learning we all make after we've accomplished something outside our comfort zone.
-Seeing how easy it was in retrospect makes us wonder why we did not start earlier.
-Most of my _fear_ when creating content (both text and videos) on the Internet was what others will think when they see it.
+I guess everybody has this learning after we've accomplished something outside our comfort zone.
+Seeing how _easy_ it was in retrospect makes us wonder why we did not start earlier.
+Most of my _fear_ when creating content on the Internet was what others think when they see it.

-When I created my blog or uploaded my first video, I never actively showed anyone my project and let them naturally find out.
-I don't care at all what they think (except constructive feedback).
+When I created my blog and uploaded my first video on YouTube, I never actively showed anyone my project and let them naturally find out.
+I don't care at all what they think, except it's constructive feedback.

-As long as I'm having fun doing it and see the benefit for a greater audience, I'm set.
+As long as I'm having fun doing it and see the benefit for a greater audience, I'm happy.

-If you asked me now for advice when the right timing for creating your first article, first YouTube video or online course, the answer would be simple: Right now.
+There's only one right timing for creating your first article, first YouTube video, or online course: Right now.

-### Spend Less on Display Ads Or Spent It Better
+### Spend Less on Display Ads or Spent It Better

-Seeing the sales coming in, I created ads on various platforms like Google Search, Twitter, Facebook and LinkedIn.
+Seeing the sales coming in, I created ads on various platforms like Google Search, Twitter, Facebook, and LinkedIn.
 I thought that if I just had enough firepower (aka. money) for ads, I'd create a money machine.

 Living the dream where the CPA (cost per acquisition) is less than the generated revenue.